 The True Story of Lale Sokolov

-Lale Sokolov – a Jew living in Slovakia; arrived at Auschwitz Concentration Camp, in April 1942.
-He gave himself in, hoping that his family would be spared; unfortunately, only his sister survived.
+He was a Jew living in Slovakia.
+Arriving at Auschwitz Concentration Camp, in April 1942.
+He gave himself in, hoping that his family would be ok.
+Unfortunately, only his sister survived.

-When Lale arrived at the camp, he saw how awful people were being treated, some people were randomly shot, killed and starved.
+When Lale arrived at the camp he was tattooed with the number 32407.
+He could not believe how the Jews were being treated.
+Some people were randomly shot, killed and starved.

-From then on, Lale knew he would survive, his job came with perks, such as extra food rations, he would sneak these to his friends and Gita to help keep them alive.
+From then on, Lale knew he would survive.
+His job came with perks, such as extra food rations.
+Which he would sneak these to his friends and Gita to help keep them alive.

 Through the horrors of the camp, Lale did his best to help others and above all found the love of his life.